 U.S. Pentagon mulls ending JEDI cloud project amid Amazon court battle - WSJ

-May 10 (Reuters) - U.S. Pentagon officials are mulling to end the JEDI cloud-computing project, which has been caught up in litigation from Amazon.com Inc AMZN.O, the Wall Street Journal reported on Monday. (https://on.wsj.com/3uzqqeZ)
+May 10 (Reuters) - U.S. Pentagon officials are mulling ending its JEDI cloud-computing project, caught up in litigation from Amazon.com Inc AMZN.O, the Wall Street Journal reported on Monday. (https://on.wsj.com/3uzqqeZ)

+Amazon, which was seen as a front-runner to win the $10 billion JEDI project that went to Microsoft Corp MSFT.O in 2019, has argued the contract process reflected undue influence from former President Donald Trump.

+Amazon and Microsoft did not immediately respond to a Reuters request for comment.

 ((subrat.patnaik@tr.com; Twitter: @Subrat_Patnaik;))